sandipsubba/ActiveDirectoryLabProject/README.md

 <h2></h2>
 <b>Network Interface & DNS Settings</b>

 The Domain Controller was configured with a static IPv4 address on the internal network.
-The default gateway was left blank because this interface is used only for internal communication within the virtual lab, while routing is handled through the NAT adapter.
+The default gateway was left blank because it will cause a conflict inside the Domain Controller, and the DC itself will be providing the default gateway through NAT.

 <b>DNS Loopback Integration</b>